-Peel off the backing sheet on each pad, place your plate in the desired position and apply gentle pressure to ensure all the pads make contact with the surface.
+Peel off the backing sheet on each pad, place your plate in the desired position, and apply gentle pressure to ensure all the pads make contact with the surface.

 Finally, there’s the option of using a number plate holder.
-With this method, you screw the holder to your vehicle and then mount your number plate onto it.
+With this method, you screw the holder onto your vehicle and then mount your number plate onto it.
 This requires no additional fixing as the plate slots into the holder.

 If you’re still unsure of the best method to fit your new number plates, please get in touch and we can advise you on the most appropriate option for your vehicle.